sigp/lighthouse/book/src/http_validator.md

 ### Request Body

-Expects a JSON encoded signed`Attestation` object in the POST request body:
+Expects a JSON encoded signed `Attestation` object in the POST request body.
+In accordance with the naive aggregation scheme, the attestation _must_ have exactly one of the `attestation.aggregation_bits` fields set.

 ### Returns